We engage in policy impact in different ways:

 Abstract: The inaugural Gender and Security Sector Lab policy memo, “Moving Beyond Zero Tolerance: Preventing Sexual Exploitation, Abuse, and Harassment in UN Peace Operations,” brings together decades of academic research as well as utilizes the GSS’s lab’s survey data and interviews with uniformed personnel from ten countries to describe several problems with the current zero tolerance framework for preventing SEAH (sexual exploitation, abuse, and harassment).
 It suggests different approaches to developing a policy framework to prevent SEAH.
 Then the brief evaluates three possible avenues through which SEAH can be prevented: punitive, professionalization, and victim-centered/health approaches.
 The policy brief is meant to provide policymakers and practitioners with evidence to make changes that move beyond the UN zero tolerance policy toward a more comprehensive, holistic approach to prevention.

-Policy Outputs with DCAF
+Policy Outputs with DCAF and GAC Funding

 The Measuring Opportunities for Women in Peace Operations (MOWIP) Methodology is a rigorous and innovative tool to measure the degree to which women can meaningfully participate in peace operations from the perspectives of the troop- and police-contributing countries (TPCCs).
 It develops ten issue areas and measures the degree to which the issue areas constitute a barrier or create opportunities for women’s meaningful participation in UN peace operations.